The reserved Irishman discusses Oppenheimer, instinct, 30 years of craft, Tommy Shelby, and why he'll never call himself a movie star.

 9

-Murphy says of Thomas Shelby in Peaky Blinders: 'In Tommy Shelby you created a sympathetic, relatable monster.'
+The interviewer puts it to Murphy that 'in Tommy Shelby you created a sympathetic, relatable monster.'
 What does this pairing of opposites reveal about what Murphy values in a role?

 10